 The Distance straps are light, breathable, adjustable, and unusually supportive for such an ultralight pole.
 The Gossamer Gear LT5, for example, is fully adjustable and lighter than the FLZ but not everyone loves the flimsy straps.

 I keep the FLZ’s straps adjusted snugly to take strain off my wrists, especially on downhills.
-Each strap has a “R” or “L” to indicate which pole is right and left, but the indicator is only visible if you have the poles in the wrong hand – a clever little detail I’ve always appreciated.
+Each strap has a “R” or “L” to indicate right or left hand, but the indicator is only visible if you have the poles in the wrong hand, a clever little detail I’ve always appreciated.

 Durability is always a concern with carbon hiking poles.
 Though carbon fiber is impressively strong for its light weight, it can snap under sudden strong sideways or torsional forces.
 I saw this first-hand when my husband’s Distance Carbon Z (which uses a very similar shaft design to the FLZ) snapped in half during an unfortunate postholing incident in the high Sierra.

 Fortunately both our sets of Distance Carbon FLZ poles are still going strong, but I’ve learned to immediately stop moving when my pole tip catches on something.
 These aren’t poles that you can simply yank free and keep moving.

 As for the rest of the poles, everything else is quite durable.
 I expected the “speed cone” system – the flexible part that connects the segments – to wear out first, but it’s still going strong.
 The shafts are thoroughly scratched but it’s only cosmetic.
 The straps, while dirty and a tad frayed, are still comfortable.
 The grips are as good as new, except where one was nibbled by a desert mouse with a salt craving.